Trevi-Swift/Trevi-sys/README.md

 ## Overview
 This is the TreviSys module for Trevi project.

-## Versioning
-TreviSys follows the semantic versioning scheme.
-The API change and backwards compatibility rules are those indicated by SemVer.

 ## Swift version
 Trevi works with the latest version of Swift 2.2 Snapshot.
 You can download Swift binaries on [here](https://swift.org/download/#latest-development-snapshots).